SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ### OSC

-If you decide to use OSC use your trackers, make sure you first disable all of the trackers for SteamVR before going to OSC on the settings page.
+If you decide to use OSC Trackers with the Steam version of VRChat, make sure you first disable all of the SteamVR trackers before going to the OSC settings.

 ![OSC Settings](assets/img/quick_oscSettings.png)